 You should aim for around 12 hours on and 12 off.
-We highly recommend giving UVB even if many care guides say they don’t need UVB at all.
+We highly recommend giving UVB even if many care guides say they don’t need it.

 While many good diets and supplements will offer D3, it is still best to offer UVB.

-This species is nocturnal and should never have any form of lighting at night.
+This species is nocturnal and should never have any lighting at night.

 They do not need or appreciate it.
 You will want to use a solar meter to check the UVB light levels.
 You will want a 1.0-2.0 reading at the basking branch.

-Otherwise, you will need to position the bulb at least 4-6″ away.
+Otherwise, it would help if you positioned the bulb at least 4-6″ away.

-Babies need the lighting attached to a stand and place further away.
+Babies need the lighting attached to a stand and placed further away.